 Health and safety forms for you to download and complete as needed.

-These forms are also available alongside a whole range of information on our other health and safety intranet pages, so please take a look.
+These forms are also available alongside a whole range of information on our other health and safety intranet pages.

 All incidents that happen because of university activities must be reported using the UAL incident reporting procedure.
 Reports should be made immediately.
 Incident Report forms can be found at the Front Desk of every UAL building or can be downloaded from the following link below.
 For more information please see our first aid and incident reporting page.